KChen-lab/Monopogen/README.md

 The most important results are in the folder `out/SCvarCall`:

 * `chr20.germline.vcf`
-In this vcf file, the germline variants are genotypes for the study sample
+In this vcf file, the germline variants are genotyped for the study sample
 ```
 ##fileformat=VCFv4.2
 ##filedate=20220619